Detection of gravitational waves in circular particle accelerators II. Response analysis and parameter estimation using synthetic data: Results: GW parameter estimation

-The antenna pattern of a GW detector is typically omnidirectional (see \cite{SAULSON2013288} for the LIGO antenna pattern, and paper-I for the SRGO antenna pattern).
-Therefore, even with a high signal-to-noise ratio, a single GW detector like LIGO, in principle, cannot pinpoint the position of the GW source in the sky.
-However, three or more detectors working together can triangulate the source position via the relative time-delays between their detections from the same source.
-But unlike LIGO, even a single SRGO, being a potential Earth-based mHz GW detector (where the GW signal may last for hours, days, or much longer), in principle, should be able to make use of Earth's rotation (which would cause the GW source to sweep across its antenna pattern and produce a unique envelope in its response) to pinpoint the source position.
-The GW source sky localization area, however, would certainly depend on the signal-to-noise ratio.
-A single LIGO detector, on the other hand, being sensitive to kHz GWs, would not be able to fully make use of Earth's rotation, because the response signal duration of LIGO would be much shorter compared to SRGO for the same effective PSNR and observation time.
-This hypothesis is verified by our simulation results, where MCMC methods have been used to do GW parameter estimation on noisy data points that were created by adding Gaussian noise to the SRGO response signal.
+On the other hand, since an ideal SRGO would be sensitive to GWs in the mHz frequency range (where the GW signal may last for hours, days, or much longer), it should be able to utilize Earth's rotation to pinpoint the GW source position.
+The GW source sky localization area, however, would obviously depend on the signal-to-noise ratio.
+We demonstrate this with an example from our simulation results, where MCMC methods have been used to do GW parameter estimation on noisy data points that were created by adding Gaussian noise to the SRGO response signal.

-An example of our results, the sky localization map for a case corresponding to 32 effective data points taken over 12 hours at a PSNR of 100, is shown in Fig.~\ref{sf_a}.
-We note here our method of computing the sky localization area: We take the joint posterior of the right ascension and declination of the GW source (Fig.~\ref{sf_b}), and calculate the ratio of the colored to the total pixels.
-Then we multiply this with the range of the right ascension and the range of the declination.
-Finally, we apply a correction for the spherical projection onto the sky.
-The formula becomes,

-Fig.~\ref{fig_trace} corresponds to the same case as Fig.~\ref{fig_localization}.
-It is an example of the MCMC chain traces, and the diagonal elements of the $9 \times 9$ joint posterior corner-plot (shown in Appendix \ref{app_B}, Fig.~\ref{fig_last}).
-We see that in general, at a decent PSNR, the MCMC chains converge around the true parameter values and explore around this location in the 9-dimensional parameter space.
+Fig.~\ref{fig_trace} is an example of the MCMC chain traces, and the diagonal elements of the $9 \times 9$ joint posterior corner-plot (shown in Appendix \ref{app_B}, Fig.~\ref{fig_last}).
+We see that in general, at sufficient PSNR values, starting from the correct parameter values, the MCMC chains explore around this location in the 9-dimensional parameter space.

+Fig.~\ref{fig_localization} corresponds to the same case as Fig.~\ref{fig_trace}, and it shows the sky localization (i.e.\ the joint posterior of the right ascension and declination of the GW source) for a case corresponding to 32 effective data points taken over 12 hours at a PSNR of 100.
+The sky localization area is calculated by computing the area on the sky (in $\deg^2$) of the posterior region.

+Due to the specifics of the MCMC setup, described in Sec.~\ref{mcmc}, we miss the antipodal sky localization region, which should exist because placing the ring and/or the GW source at antipodal positions, and/or having the ions circulating in the opposite direction, would all produce the same SRGO response.
+Although we provide flat priors and allow the MCMC chains to explore over the full range of the angular parameters, the chains seem to explore only around the true parameter values.
+This is of course due to the nature of the DE-MC algorithm used, which is known for converging quickly to a solution in the parameter space and staying around it.
+An antipodal region would double the sky localization area, hence, we manually do so for all measurements of sky localization area.